A boundary maximum principle for stationary pairs of varifolds with fixed contact angle: Introduction

 Our strategy of proof follows largely from \cite{LZ21}.
-In the free boundary case ($S$ hits $\p N^\ast$ orthogonally), Li-Zhou managed to prove their main result by a contradiction argument.
-Precisely, they constructed a test vector field $X$, which strictly decreases the frist variation of the free boundary, stationary varifold.
-To construct such $X$, they first constructed local orthogonal foliations near $p$ (\cite[Lemma 2.1]{LZ21}), by virtue of such foliations, they found a local orthonormal frame ${e_1,\ldots,e_{n+1}}$ of $N^\ast$ near $p$, see \cite[Figure 2]{LZ21} also \cref{Fig-2} for illustration.
-The key point is that, locally near the free boundary, for any $q\in\p N^\ast$, there holds $e_{n+1}(q)\in T_q\p N^\ast$, which motivates their choice of test vector field $X$.
-In our case, we aim at obtaining an admissible vector field $X$, which is tangential along $\p N^\ast$.
-Thanks to the constant contact angle condition, our choice of $X$ is thus clear; we want the direction of $X$ to agree with $\sin\theta_0e_{n+1}-\cos\theta_0e_1$ along $\p N^\ast$, to have a chance to test the first variation formula \eqref{eq-firstvariation}.
-Then, the strictly mean convexity of $S$ at $p$ forces $X$ to decrease the first variation, which violates the stationarity of $V$.
+In the free boundary case ($S$ meets $\p N^\ast$ orthogonally), Li-Zhou managed to prove their main result by a contradiction argument.
+Precisely, they constructed a test vector field $X$, which strictly decreases the first variation of the free boundary stationary varifold.
+To construct such $X$, they first constructed local orthogonal foliations near $p$ (\cite[Lemma 2.1]{LZ21}).
+By virtue of such foliations, they found a local orthonormal frame ${e_1,\ldots,e_{n+1}}$ of $N^\ast$ near $p$, see \cite[Figure 2]{LZ21} also Fig. \ref{Fig-2} for illustration.
+The key point is that, locally near the free boundary, for any $q\in\p N^\ast$, there holds $e_{n+1}(q)\in T_q\p N^\ast$, which motivates their choice of test vector field $X$. {In our case, intuitively we would like to seek some tangential variation $X$ to test the first variation for $\theta$-stationary pair of varifolds (as in Definition \ref{Defn-contactangle}).
+However, we only managed to prove a weaker boundary maximum principle in a preliminary version of this manuscript \cite[Theorem 1.1]{Zhang22}.
+In fact, the strong maximum principle does not hold for a general stationary pair of varifolds (see Examples \ref{Exam-counterEx}, \ref{Exam-A1}).
+Motivated by this, we introduce a new class of pairs of varifolds, called \textit{fine $\theta$-stationary pair} (defined in Definition \ref{Defn-finepair}), which allows us to test not only the tangential (with respect to $\p N^\ast$) variation but also the normal one (with respect to $S$), as what Li-Zhou have done in \cite{LZ21}.
+Testing the stationarity of the fine pair $(V,W)$ with normal variation, we find: the strictly mean convexity of $S$ at $p$ forces $X$ to increase the normal variation of $V$, which violates the stationarity of the fine pair $(V,W)$.}

-\subsection{Organization of the paper}
+\subsection{Organization of the Paper}